yarden-livnat/episim/README.md

 # episim

 ### Data
-Create a link to your data directory
+Create a link to your data directory in the map directory
 ```
+cd map
 ln -s <path> data
 ```
 The data directory should have subdirectories for different datasets.
 Regular files in the data directory will be ignored.
 Each subdirectory should include the files